 1. A description of the manner in which comment was solicited from affected small business, a summary of their responses, and explanation of the manner in which other interested persons may obtain a copy of the summary:

-The Department of Indigent Defense Services requested input from private attorneys, investigators, and bail bond companies via an e-mailed survey link.
-The Department sent out 161 emails.
+The Department of Indigent Defense Services requested input from private attorneys via an e-mailed survey link.
+The Department sent out 67 emails to the attorneys that are on the Department's List of Contract and Appointed Counsel.